vdesabou/kafka-docker-playground-docs/docs/playground open.md

 👐 When --file is not provided, simply open last example you ran with \<playground run\>

 Otherwise, open any file from the playground using --file.

+Opens in the editor of your choice: 'playground config editor code'
+(or vi, nano, sublime, etc).
+Add --open-docker-compose to also open the
+docker-compose override file the example uses, which is where the
+containers around Kafka are defined.

 ## Usage